 My top 10 indoor activities for toddlers:

-- Tape up the doorway and through some newspapers [or cotton balls!] at it to see if you can stick them.
-Great gross motor practice for toddlers!
+- Tape up the doorway and throw some newspapers (or cotton balls!) at it to see if you can stick them.
+A great indoor activity for gross motor practice!

-- Shaving cream is a wonderful sensory activity that toddlers love.
+- Shaving cream is a wonderful indoor sensory activity that toddlers love.
 Squirt some on a pan and just let them have fun.
 Add food coloring if you like.
 You might want to put them in an old shirt and maybe a towel down too.
-It does get messy [You can keep messy play clean too, I’ve got 10 ways!]
+It does get messy (You can keep messy play clean too, I’ve got 10 ways!)

-- Bowl inside!
+- Bowl indoors!
 Grab one of the kids’ balls.
 Set up a few items for pins.
 Lots of things will work for these, pop bottles, paper towel tube, toilet paper works too!